 Click on the ‘video’ link above to watch the 30 second video ‘stepping onto the Lillipad’ .

 You can either lift the seat, which will give you more room, or squat with the seat down.
-You can squat with your feet fully on the footpads (good if you prefer a wider stance), or with your heels on the rim of the toilet and your toes on the Lillipad (good if you prefer a narrower stance, and some people find it easier to squat this way as the heels are higher).
+You can squat with your feet fully on the footpads (good if you prefer a wider stance), or with your heels on the rim of the toilet and your toes on the Lillipad (good if you prefer a narrower stance, and it is easier to balance).
+Some people like to sit on the toilet seat with their feet up on the footpads or the step.
+And some people will use a combination of these positions depending on how flexible they are feeling.

 Before squatting (especially in the morning) it is good to do some stretching.
 Try lifting each foot in turn behind your back with your hand to stretch your thighs.

-A handrail, wall, or solid bathroom furniture may provide support.
+A handrail, wall, solid bathroom furniture or the back of a chair may provide support.

 The best way to get onto the Lillipad is to step backwards placing the toes of one foot onto the front inside section of a footpad.
 Squat down until the heel of your foot rests on the footpad and your full weight is supported by that foot, then lift the other foot into position.